J. Kevin Reynolds, Dean of the Library

 so that people can discover them to use.
 Our resources include books, journals, and newspapers (we have around 117,000 electronic books and 39,000 electronic journals); databases; films; streamed digital recordings of music; and lots more.
 Each semester Mr. Brown audits a Wofford course and performs with the Wofford Singers.
 Outside of work, he writes essays, draws with ink, sails, canoes, fly-fishes, ties trout flies, rides other people’s horses, bird-watches, gardens, practices yoga, tap-dances, and plays the electric bass in his five-year-old niece's rock band, The Pinkos, which was named after her favorite color.

-Meghan Cathey, Interlibrary Loan Assistant and Secretary to the Dean of the Library
+Meghan Cathey, Interlibrary Loan Assistant and Assistant to the Dean of the Library

 B.A., Sewanee: University of the South

-Ms. Cathey is the interlibrary loans coordinator and the secretary to the Dean of the Library.
+Ms. Cathey is the interlibrary loans assistant and assistant to the Dean of the Library.
 She is responsible for the Library conference room schedule, and can be contacted for general help and information.
 Ms. Cathey enjoys traveling, cooking, reading, live music and theatre.

 Carolyn Creal, Cataloging Assistant